::core::

 Implementations

-Transposes an inv array into an array of inv values.
+Transposes an array of inv values into an inv array.

-This transformation preserves the low level signals behind the value, but presents them in a new format that is easier to destructure.
+This transformation preserves the low level signals behind the value, but presents them in a new format that is easier to set.

 Examples